 *Traveling to Chile soon?
 Scroll to the bottom to head straight to my Chile highlights including Atacama Desert and Santiago guides*

-I visited Chile with my family in December 2017 and spent a week in both the Atacama Desert and Santiago.
+I visited Chile with my family and spent a week in both the Atacama Desert and Santiago which were both huge Chile highlights.
 The Andes Mountains run through Chile and the skinny long country surprisingly is host to tons of different activities, climates and specialities ranging from the hot desert in the North, massive cities in the center, to winter wonderlands in Patagonia.

 Disclosure: This “Chile Highlights Travel Guide” may contain affiliate links.
 I may receive commissions for purchases made through links in this post.
 As always, all opinions are my own and I would never post about something I have not personally used/verified.